 - Brush your teeth properly directing the bristles towards your gum line, and be careful not to brush too hard.

 - Use a soft bristled toothbrush.
-Stiffer bristles can aggravate sensitive teeth and cause further gum recession.
+Stiffer bristles can aggravate sensitive teeth and cause further gum tissue recession.

 - Use a fluoride rinse provided by your dentist.